 Every parent who has a child at our school is a member of the Parent Forum.
 The parent council is a group of parents who have chosen to represent the parent forum.
-As a member of the Parent Forum. each parent can expect to:-
+As a member of the Parent Forum. each parent can expect to:- about events or developments at St ensure the school has your up to

-- Receive information about the school and its activities - Hear about what partnership with parents means in our school - Be invited to be involved in ways and times that suit you - Identify issues you want the parent council to work on with the school - Be asked your opinion by the parent council on issues relating to the school and education it provides - Work in partnership with staff
+- Receive information about the school and its activities - Hear about what partnership with parents means in our school - Be invited to be involved in ways and times that suit you - Identify issues you want the parent council to work on with the school - Be asked your opinion by the parent